raspberrypilearning/from-me-to-you/en/step_4.md

 --- task ---

 **Choose:** Add your message as either a **sprite/sprites** or a **sound**:
-+ Add letter sprites from the Sprite library
++ Add letter sprites from the Sprite Library
 + Use the **Text** tool in the Paint editor to write a short message
 + Record a spoken message
 + Type a message for Scratch to speak